Awarded a Texas Top10 Personal Injury Settlement in 2021 by TopVerdict.com for a $1,300,000 Commercial Vehicle Accident Claim

 Can the Truck’s GPS System be Used to Strengthen Your Claim?

-Yes.
-If the GPS data is available, it will be discoverable in litigation and can be used to strengthen your claim.
+Yes, if GPS data is available it will be discoverable in litigation and can be used to strengthen your claim.
 GPS data will show where the truck was, at what time, and the route of travel it took.
+It is critical to quickly retain us as counsel so we can send a spoliation of evidence letter demanding that all relevant evidence – such as GPS data – be preserved.

 Truck Accident Statistics in Dallas, TX